cmdcolin/cmdcolin.github.io/_pages/projects.md

   (2022)
 - [sv blog post](https://cmdcolin.github.io/posts/2022-02-06-sv-sam) - My short
   guide about how SAM files store structural variant (SV) information (2022)

-I also work on JBrowse 2 project and have written lots of tools for both JBrowse 1 and JBrowse 2

 ## Music players